nader-eloshaiker/screen-geometry-app/README.md

 Testing makes use of [Vitest](https://vitest.dev/) which is a test runner much like Jest but integrates with the Vite tranformation pipeline and configuration.
 It provides a compatible api with Jest making it a drop in raplacement but runs significantly faster than Jest.

+The mock data that was generated using Orval from the `example` field of the OpenAPI spec, is used to provision an instance of [MSWjs](https://mswjs.io/) specifically used for unit testing.

 #### Run test